-All purchases of apparatus, supplies, materials, and equipment will be made in accordance with all applicable laws and regulations, including Chapter 143 Article 8 of the North Carolina General Statutes, board policy, and school system purchasing procedures.
-All employees involved in purchasing must be familiar with these requirements.
+All purchases of apparatus, supplies, materials, and equipment will be made in accordance with all applicable laws and regulations, including Chapter 143, Article 8, of the North Carolina General Statutes, board policy, and school system purchasing procedures.
+Purchasing contracts subject to the E-Verify requirement will contain a provision stating that the contractor and contractor's subcontractors must comply with the requirements of G.S.
+Chapter 64, Article 2.
+All employees involved in purchasing must be familiar with these applicable requirements.
 For purposes of this policy, the term "purchasing official" includes any school or school system employee involved in purchasing.